Japantown, San Jose: Geography

 Japantown is located in Central San Jose, just north of Downtown San Jose.
 It is surrounded by the Northside neighborhood to its south and east.
 To its north are the Hyde Park and Luna Park neighborhoods.
 To its west is the Santa Clara County Civic Center district.

 Transit

-The Japantown area is also served by the VTA light rail Blue and Green lines at nearby Japantown/Ayer station.
+The Japantown area is served by VTA light rail Blue and Green lines at nearby Japantown/Ayer station.